-- a) Seek opportunities to expedite and improve the efficiency of the environmental process for federally funded projects.
+a) Seek opportunities to expedite and improve the efficiency of the environmental process for federally funded projects.
 The OCTA Breaking Down Barriers report, approved by the Board on March 28, 2011, contains numerous examples of instances where the environmental process can be expedited and made more efficient without impairing substantive environmental requirements.
-MAP-21 has incorporated many of these recommendations into statute, with the requirement of implementing regulations.
-OCTA will monitor future regulations in this area to ensure that they effectively implement the MAP-21 statutory provisions; - Seek federal funding to meet state and local environmental quality requirements, including anticipated requirements for zero emission busses, alternative fueling stations, and future greenhouse gas reduction requirements;
+MAP-21 and the FAST Act incorporated many of these recommendations into statute, with the requirement of implementing regulations.
+OCTA will monitor future regulations in this area to ensure that they effectively implement these statutory provisions.

-- Monitor any new federal programs seeking to address the environmental impacts of greenhouse gases to ensure that any new environmental requirements are accompanied by additional funding necessary to implement those requirements; - d) Support legislation and federal grant programs that encourage ridesharing and related congestion relief programs for Orange County commuters.
+- b) Seek federal funding to meet state and local environmental quality requirements, including anticipated requirements for zero emission buses, alternative fueling stations, and future greenhouse gas reduction requirements; - Monitor any new federal programs seeking to address the environmental impacts of greenhouse gases to ensure that any new environmental requirements are accompanied by additional funding necessary to implement those requirements; - d) Support legislation and federal grant programs that encourage ridesharing and related congestion relief programs for Orange County commuters.